Alternative · Comparison

 | Transcription | On-device (Whisper, Apple Neural Engine) | Cloud |

-| AI summary | Bring your own key (Anthropic, OpenAI, Apple Intelligence, local Ollama via MCP) | Granola's own AI (closed) |
+| AI summary | Bring your own key — Anthropic, OpenAI, Apple Intelligence, or local Ollama / LM Studio | Granola's own AI (cloud) |

-| Open source | Yes — Apache 2.0 | No, closed SaaS |
+| Open source | Yes — Apache 2.0 | No — closed SaaS |

-| Pricing | Free during beta · one-time lifetime purchase after launch | $18/user/month (Business plan) |
+| Pricing | Free during beta · one-time purchase after launch | $14/user-mo (Business) · $18 (Individual) |

-| Bot joining the call | Never — local capture only | Optional bot |
+| Bot in the call | No — local capture | No — local capture |

-| Works offline | Yes (after first model download) | No, cloud-dependent |
+| Works offline | Yes — with Apple Intelligence or a local model (after first download) | Partial — local capture, cloud for notes |

-| MCP server for AI clients | Yes — Claude Desktop / Cursor / Cline / any MCP client | No |
+| MCP server for AI clients | Local (127.0.0.1), free, any MCP client | Cloud API / MCP, on paid plans |

-| Speaker diarization | On-device (Pyannote, CoreML) | Cloud |
+| Speaker diarization | On-device (FluidAudio / pyannote) | Cloud |

-| Platforms | macOS 14+ (Apple Silicon) | macOS, Windows, iOS, web |
+| Platforms | macOS 14+ (Apple Silicon) | macOS, Windows, iOS |

 Where the difference matters